 The methods and sources of data are described below.
 A fresh round of data collection will be undertaken each year and a new release of the Atlas will be issued at the start of each year.
 Information that is incorrect or has changed can, however, be updated at any time and we encourage people with updated information to contact us.

 Please also refer to the Glossary for definitions.

 Rough sleeping figures

-The rough sleeping figures presented are publicly available figures sourced from the Ministry of Housing, Communities and Local Government (MHCLG) and the Greater London Authority (GLA).
+The rough sleeping figures presented are publicly available figures sourced from the Department for Levelling Up, Housing and Communities (DLUHC) and the Greater London Authority (GLA).
 Both these data sets use the same definition of rough sleeping, which was last revised in 2010.
 See ‘rough sleeping’ in the Glossary for the full definition.

-Information about accommodation services, assessment centres, Housing First services, day centres and night shelters / winter shelters
+Information about accommodation services, assessment services, Housing First services, day centres and night shelters / Winter Shelters

 Other means of obtaining data were used as appropriate.
-For example, Housing First England (a Homeless Link project) assisted in the identification of Housing First projects and the Shelters Network run by Housing Justice helped by promoting the data collection to its members.
+For example, Housing First England (a Homeless Link project) assisted in the identification of Housing First projects and Housing Justice provided information about the (now self-contained) spaces offered by winter shelter projects.
+See also glossary for information on winter shelters.
 Data on the number of Clearing House units per borough was provided by St Mungo’s.

-The new dataset about specialist health services for people who are rough sleeping or at risk of rough sleeping, was developed drawing on a range of public sources - for example, information about primary health care services was the King's College HEARTH study.
-We particularly welcome feedback about health services that are not yet included in the Atlas; it is a new area of mapping which we will seek to improve year on year.
+The dataset about specialist health services for people who are rough sleeping or at risk of rough sleeping, was initially developed drawing on a range of public sources - for example, information about primary health care services was the King's College HEARTH study.
+Health Projects are contacted each year to check and refresh the Atlas data about their services.
+In 2023 additional specialist drug and alcohol services for people who have experienced rough sleeping are included in the Atlas.